janniklasrose/TracheAssistant/README.md

 STAR-CCM+ Simulation Assistant for airway CFD simulations in human tracheas.

+## What is this?

+From the STAR-CCM+ user guide:
+> A Simulation Assistant provides a visual workflow within the Simcenter STAR-CCM+ user interface (UI).

 ## Getting started

 I am using Apache NetBeans IDE 12.6 for development.
 The [nbproject](./nbproject/) directory in this repository contains all configuration files such that the project can be loaded and built (almost) right away.